What is Overdrive? Libby?

 Already have Libby?
 Learn how to add UMN Libraries

 Libby can combine multiple accounts, so if you already have an account with another public library, you can read all your books in Libby, no matter where you checked them out.
 You can listen to audiobooks on Libby too.

 Adding library cards

-To add a library card to Libby, tap , then follow the prompts at the top of the screen.
+To add a library card to Libby, tap Menu () , then "Add Library" or "Manage Cards" links.
+Tap Add Another Card.
+Follow the prompts to add your card.

 Already use Kindle app to read ebooks?

 You can borrow Kindle Books from the UMN Libraries OverDrive website, then read them on Kindle devices or Kindle reading apps.
 Learn more on how to set this up.